AVBochkov/Embeddings/README.md

 Exploration of Unicode-standardized, reproducible vocabularies for multilingual and cross-model pipelines.
 Scientific novelty:

-Unlike ByT5, CANINE or classic sub-word models, these embeddings are never trained, encode no semantic information, and are suitable for research into meaning arising solely in transformer layers above embedding.
+These embeddings are never trained, encode no semantic information, and are suitable for research into meaning arising solely in transformer layers above embedding.

-Moral: You are free to combine, swap, and experiment with models and tokenizers—unified by their Unicode-surface-based, frozen embedding matrix—without retraining!
+You are free to combine, swap, and experiment with models and tokenizers—unified by their Unicode-surface-based, frozen embedding matrix—without retraining!
 This enables fair benchmarking of the ability of deep architectures (alone) to synthesize meaning.

 🏆 Citation & Acknowledgement
 If you use these resources, please cite or reference this repository and HF models.